OlfaKaroui/training/README.md

 # training
 getting started with nodejs

+1) clone and browse to tour directory
+2) run :
+npm install
-download and access the directory and run : npm install to install the dependencies
+to install the dependencies

-run : npm run start
+3 ) run : npm run start
 to run the server and test